hendrikswan/python-methods-readme/README.md

 print phrase
 ```

-Using this approach, we have to repeat the code for printing the value of `phrase` ten times.
+Using this approach, we have to repeat the code for printing the value of `phrase` 10 times.
 Remember: variables store data, functions store behavior.
-Instead of repeating `print phrase` ten times, we should build a function for it.
+Instead of repeating `print phrase` 10 times, we should build a function for it.
 Think of this function as a little mini program that you can execute as many times as you want, but by calling it with code.

 The function looks like this: